 - Respect: We root ourselves in our shared humanity and treat each other with kindness and compassion.
 We’re at our best when we honor the equal dignity and worth of all people — even in the face of conflict.

 - Community and Teamwork: We value the transformative impact of collaboration.
 By working together, fostering open communication, furthering understanding, and building caring and supportive environments, we can achieve something bigger than we could alone.

-Arts & Culture Nonprofit Values: Natural History Museum of Utah Values
+Arts & Culture Nonprofit Core Values: Natural History Museum of Utah Values

 - We are a creative, dynamic institution.